erykjj/jwlmanager/README.md

 On a side-note, I format my notes with Markdown syntax (as above) for, even though JW Library doesn't allow rich-text formatting in the notes, that may change in the future and it should then be realtively easy to convert.

+#### OBSCURE

+If you need to share your complete archive, but have some personal or confidential information, you can use this option to selectively over-write title and text fields in your Annotations, Bookmarks and Notes.
+The length of the text remains the same, leaving all numbers and punctuation in place, but replacing alphabetic characters with meaningless expressions such as 'obscured', 'yada', 'bla', 'gibberish' or 'børk'.
+Of course, there is no way to reverse this step, so don't loose the original.

 #### REINDEX

 This function cleans up and re-orders the records in the archive database.
 It is not strictly required, though it *may* streamline and speed it up slightly.
 The process itself may take up to a minute, depending on the number of records the database contains.
 It does not need to be run more than once in a while.